Pediatric Eye Exam Robot

 Journey Map: Age 10

-journey maps
+full journey maps from research

 Character Design

-↳ Four concepts and Sam the Ranger, selected for cross-age appeal and clinical compatibility.
+Four concepts and Sam the Ranger, selected for cross-age appeal and clinical compatibility.

 Each character was designed to target a different emotional register and age group.
-Survey data and medical staff review narrowed four designs to Sam — a ranger-style character with a mission-based narrative that works across developmental stages.
+Survey data and medical staff review narrowed four designs to Sam, a ranger-style character with a mission-based narrative that works across developmental stages.

 Character Design Board